We are delighted to offer you a van insurance comparison tool that could save you £315!*

 The more miles you drive in a year, the more time you will spend on the road which increases the chances of being involved in an accident.

-More expensive vans are usually more to insure than lower priced vans.
+More expensive vans usually cost more to insure than lower-priced vans.

 Age of Van

 Older vans are usually less likely to be stolen and they’re also more likely to be cheaper to repair.

 Specific areas are statistically more likely to generate van insurance claims due to accidents or van theft.
 Premiums in cities, for example, are higher due to a high volume of traffic which increases the chance of an accident.

 How you use your van on a day-to-day basis will affect the insurance premium you will be quoted.
 Those that only use their vans for social reasons will pay less than those that use it for social and business reasons.

 Compulsory excess is one of two types of excess required with a van insurance policy, the other being voluntary excess.
 Compulsory excess is a fixed amount charged by your insurer when making a claim – it is required in order for the insurer to release the remaining money needed to complete the claim.